 To set up a life insurance trust, you’ll need to:

-• Choose trustees—people you trust to manage the money.
+• Choose your trustees—people you trust to manage the money responsibly.

 • Decide who your beneficiaries will be.

-• Complete a trust deed, which is the legal document setting out the terms.
+• Complete a trust deed, which is the legal document setting out the terms of the trust.

 Key Considerations